History of Finland (1917–present): World War II

 During Second World War, Finland fought three wars: the Winter War, the Continuation War and the Lapland War.

-The secret protocol to the Molotov-Ribbentrop Pact between the Soviet Union and Germany of August 1939 defined Finland as part of the Soviet Union's sphere of interest.
+The secret protocol to the Molotov–Ribbentrop Pact between the Soviet Union and Germany of August 1939 defined Finland as part of the Soviet Union's sphere of interest.
 In the autumn of 1939, the Soviet Union called for negotiations to secure Leningrad and demanded Finland's territory from the Karelian Isthmus, a base in Hanko and the outer islands of the Gulf of Finland.
 According to official Soviet propaganda, these areal losses would have been replaced by exchanging them for regions of Eastern Karelia (Porajärvi and Repola).

 Following the interrupted negotiations, the Soviet Union invaded Finland on 30 November 1939 after the Shelling of Mainila, and the Winter War began.
-Despite the many victories, the defense of the Karelian Isthmus was about to break, forcing the Peace of Moscow on 13 March 1940, in which Finland had to hand over the Parts of Karelia, the outer islands of the Gulf of Finland and the eastern parts of Kuusamo and Salla, as well as parts of Pechenga, and finally rent a military base at Hanko to the Soviet Union for 30 years.
+The war ended with the signing of the Moscow Peace Treaty in March 1940, in which Finland ceded 9% of its territory to the Soviet Union.
+However, the Soviets' attempt to install their Finnish Democratic Republic puppet government into Helsinki and annex Finland into the Soviet Union had failed.

 The planning of the Nordic Defence Union continued after the end of the Winter War.
 However, the project failed again.

 After the attack on the Soviet Union by Nazi Germany, Finland joined it in June 1941 with the aim of at least recovering the released territories.
 While this was the case at first, in addition a large part of East Karelia was occupied in an effort to create a Greater Finland.
 The Continuation War ended in the summer of 1944 with new territorial losses.
 According to the truce of 19 September 1944, the Germans had to be driven from the country.
-Following this, the Lapland War was waged against the former ally Germany in Lapland, ending on 27 April, 1945.
+Following this, the Lapland War was waged against the former ally Germany in Lapland, ending on 27 April 1945.
 German troops destroyed large areas of Lapland as they retreated.

 According to the Truce Treaty, Finland had to hand over Petsamo and rent Porkkala as a base for 50 years, in addition to the territorial losses that had followed the Winter War.
 The war reparations were set at $300 million.
 The terms of the Truce Agreement were definitively laid down in the Treaty of Paris in 1947.